Disability and climate change: Mobility

 While disabled people are frequently less physically mobile, they also experience other mobility-related disadvantages.
 Disabled people often have more difficulty travelling internationally, despite technically having the right to international mobility.
 This typically occurs because countries will deny disabled migrants entry because of the perceived burden they are believed to place on the country.

 In the greater picture of climate change motivated migration, international migration plays a relatively minor role, with internal migration making up the bulk of movement.
 Unfortunately, there has been minimal research on the involvement in internal migration by disabled people, and the effects that this form of migration have on disabled people's adaptive capabilities are largely unknown.

-Recognizing Vulnerability and Capacity for Adaption
+Vulnerability and Capacity

+It is paramount to recognize vulnerability and the capacity for adaption.

 An emergency within the context of climate change puts people with disabilities with an increased risk because of their vulnerability.
 A guidance note created by the World Health Organization regarding disability and emergency risk management describes a number of extra challenges faced by people with disabilities in an emergency period.

 Critical factors shape the resilience and adaptive ability of individuals within their communities.
 Such factors are: access to and control over natural, human, social, physical, and financial resources.
-People with disabilities have various types of vulnerabilities : poor education, lack of income, social exclusion and limited access to decision-making authorities.
+People with disabilities have various types of vulnerabilities: poor education, lack of income, social exclusion and limited access to decision-making authorities.